ItzBloxxy/Bubblestrap/README.md

 ### Mods
 - Use custom font
 - Use custom death sound
-- Emulate old character sounds from 2014
+- Old character sounds from 2014
 - Use old avatar editor bcakground

 ### Other